Tutorial - Integrate Dynamo

 6. Create a GeometryAndDataView with the mocked output files

-In this chapter we will combine the geometry view and data view in one view using the GeometryAndDataView
+In this section we will combine the geometry view and data view in one view using the GeometryAndDataView

 class.
 We will use the mocked files.
-To this end, replace the mocked_dat_view
+To this end, replace the mocked_data_view

 and the mocked_geometry_view